warfroggyCA/clash-intelligence-dashboard/web-next/React-185.md

 - If React Error #185 vanishes → **Component file is the culprit**
 - If React Error #185 persists → **Issue is in React rendering or the component name itself**

+**Test 12 Results**: ❌ **REACT RENDERING OR COMPONENT NAME IS THE CULPRIT**
+- AuthGate completely removed (confirmed not the cause)
+- setRoster call DISABLED (confirmed not the cause)
+- setClanTag call DISABLED (confirmed not the cause)
+- setHomeClan call DISABLED (confirmed not the cause)
+- ENTIRE useEffect DISABLED (confirmed not the cause)
+- ALL store selectors DISABLED (confirmed not the cause)
+- MINIMAL component with NO imports, NO logic, NO store operations (confirmed not the cause)
+- ABSOLUTE MINIMAL component with NO props, NO structure, just basic HTML (confirmed not the cause)
+- COMPONENT FILE TEST with NO React imports, NO JSX, just string return
+- TEST 12: ABSOLUTE MINIMAL COMPONENT - NO REACT IMPORTS, NO JSX
+- React Error #185 STILL OCCURS
+- **Conclusion**: Component file is NOT the cause - issue is in React rendering or the component name itself

+#### Test 13: Component Name Test
+**Goal**: Test if the issue is in the component name itself

+**Test Setup**:
+- AuthGate completely removed (confirmed not the cause)
+- setRoster call DISABLED (confirmed not the cause)
+- setClanTag call DISABLED (confirmed not the cause)
+- setHomeClan call DISABLED (confirmed not the cause)
+- ENTIRE useEffect DISABLED (confirmed not the cause)
+- ALL store selectors DISABLED (confirmed not the cause)
+- MINIMAL component with NO imports, NO logic, NO store operations (confirmed not the cause)
+- ABSOLUTE MINIMAL component with NO props, NO structure, just basic HTML (confirmed not the cause)
+- COMPONENT FILE TEST with NO React imports, NO JSX, just string return (confirmed not the cause)
+- COMPONENT NAME TEST with different component name (TestComponent instead of ClientDashboard)
+- Testing if the issue is in the component name itself

+**Expected Results**:
+- If React Error #185 vanishes → **Component name is the culprit**
+- If React Error #185 persists → **Issue is in React rendering or the component file path itself**

 #### Fixes Applied:

 1. **AuthGuard Loop Fix**: